 - Has firm grasp of basic foundational theological truth

-Real-life discipleship is also marked more by footprints than by monuments.
-For me, discipleship focuses on long-term commitments rather than a one-time decision to “accept Christ.”
+Real-life discipleship is marked more by footprints than by monuments.
+For me, discipleship focuses on our long-term commitments rather than a one-time decision to “accept Christ.”
 It is forward motion, a journey, a marathon.
 People may look at imperfection and failures of so-called Christians, but remember that the word disciple means learner, not expert.

 The church must stop trying to cram our bags with only the right beliefs and make us carry it because they said so.
 Rather, use questions and strategies that help people unpack the baggage they’ve been carrying.
 Re-examine the faith they have and discover why it’s in there.